Looking for a great slider plugin for your site? Soliloquy is your match!

 The exact options that you have depend on which add-ons you have installed.
 For now, I’ll just stick to a simple image slider:

-If you wanted to use other content – like a YouTube video or your own custom HTML, you could choose the Select Files from Other Sources option and do it that way:
+If you want to use other content – like a YouTube video or your own custom HTML, you can choose the Select Files from Other Sources option and do it that way:

 Once you upload your images, you’ll see a list of them at the bottom.
 Each image is one slide.
-To change the order of the slides, you can use simple drag-and-drop:
+To change the order of the slides, you can use the drag-and-drop functionality:

 This is the “drag-and-drop editor” from Soliloquy’s marketing feature list.

 If you want to edit an individual slide (or image, in this case), you just click the pencil icon.

 That opens a popup where you can control important metadata information, as well as captions and URLs:

 Beyond working with individual slides, you can also use the other tabs to control overall slider settings like:

 - Layout (including caption position and slide gutter);

 - Whether or not to autostart the slider and/or loop it;